OfficeDev/hands-on-labs/O3653/O3653-2 Deep Dive into Office 365 APIs for Calendar, Mail, and Contacts/MailQuickStartLab.md

-# Microsoft Graph for Mail and Calendar
+# Connect to the Office 365 mail with the Microsoft Graph
-In this lab, you will use Microsoft Graph to program against an Office 365 and Outlook mailbox with an ASP.NET MVC application.
+Learn how to read, send, reply and forward messages in Office 365 Outlook and Outlook.com using the Microsoft Graph, AAD v2 end point, and ASP.NET MVC 5.

 [//]: # (Remove if doing v1)